majosch/opencast-mt/README.md

 -   `NUMER_OF_TIMES_TRYING_TO_CONNECT_TO_DB` Optional<br>
     Specifies how often Opencast is going to try to connect to the specified database before giving up.
 The waiting time between tries is 5 seconds.
 The default number of tries is 25.
 This configuration only applies if the database is not H2.

-### H2

-There are no additional environment variables you can set if you are using the H2 database.

 ### MySQL